 On June 24, 2013, the subsidiaries of Silvercrest L.P. entered into a \$15.0 million credit facility with City National Bank.
 The subsidiaries of Silvercrest L.P. are the borrowers under such facility and Silvercrest L.P. guarantees the obligations of its subsidiaries under the credit facility.
 The credit facility is secured by certain assets of Silvercrest L.P. and its subsidiaries.
 The credit facility consists of a \$7.5 million delayed draw term loan that matures on June 24, 2025 and a \$7.5 million revolving credit facility that was scheduled to mature on June 21, 2019.
 On July 1, 2019, the credit facility was amended to increase the term loan by \$18.0 million to \$25.5 million, extend the draw date on the term loan facility to July 1, 2024, extend the maturity date of the term loan to July 1, 2026 and increase the revolving credit facility by \$2.5 million to \$10.0 million.
-On June 17, 2022, the revolving credit facility was further amended to extend the maturity date to June 18, 2023 and amended to replace LIBOR terms with SOFR.
+On June 17, 2022, the revolving credit facility was further amended to extend the maturity date to June 18, 2023 and amended to replace LIBOR terms with its successor, SOFR The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.25 percentage points and 2.5% or (b) the SOFR rate plus 2.80 percentage points, at the borrowers' option.
+Borrowings under the term loan on or prior to June 30, 2021 are payable in 20 equal quarterly installments.
+Borrowings under the term loan after June 30, 2021 will be payable in equal quarterly installments through the maturity date.
+On February 15, 2022, the credit facility was amended and restated to reflect changes to various definitions and related clauses with respect to the Company's subsidiaries.
+On June 15, 2023, the revolving credit facility was further amended to extend the maturity date to June 18, 2024.
 The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.25 percentage points and 2.5% or (b) the SOFR rate plus 2.80 percentage points, at the borrowers' option.
 Borrowings under the term loan on or prior to June 30, 2021 are payable in 20 equal quarterly installments.
 Borrowings under the term loan after June 30, 2021 will be payable in equal quarterly installments through the maturity date.
 On February 15, 2022, the credit facility was amended and restated to reflect changes to various definitions and related clauses with respect to our subsidiaries.
 The credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
 In addition, the credit facility contains certain financial covenants including a test on discretionary assets under management, maximum debt to EBITDA and a fixed charge coverage ratio.
-The credit facility contains customary events of default, including the occurrence of a charge in control which includes a person or group of persons acting together acquiring more than 30% of the total voting securities of Silvercrest.
+The credit facility contains customary events of default, including the occurrence of a change in control which includes a person or group of persons acting together acquiring more than 30% of the total voting securities of Silvercrest.
 Any undrawn amounts under this facility would be available to fund future acquisitions or for working capital purposes, if needed.
-As of December 31, 2022 and 2021, we had \$6.3 million and \$9.0 million outstanding under the term loan.
-We were in compliance with the covenants under the credit facility as of December 31, 2022 and 2021.
+As of December 31, 2023 and 2022, we had \$2.7 million and \$6.3 million outstanding under the term loan.
+We were in compliance with the covenants under the credit facility as of December 31, 2023 and 2022.